MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/unified-interface-page-hosted-control.md

 ---
-title: "Unified Interface Page (Hosted Control) (Dynamics 365 Customer Engagement apps) | MicrosoftDocs"
+title: "Unified Interface Page (Hosted Control) | MicrosoftDocs"
 description: "Learn about the Unified Interface Page hosted control type to load a URL or page from Dynamics 365 Customer Engagement apps.
 When a Dynamics 365 Customer Engagement apps page is loaded within a hosted control of this type, it will automatically scan the page for data from the entity, and automatically populate the replacement parameters."
 keywords:
 ms.date: 04/24/2018
 ms.service:
   - usd
 ms.topic: article
-applies_to:
-  - Dynamics 365 Customer Engagement apps
-  - Dynamics 365 Customer Engagement (on-premises)
-  - Dynamics CRM 2013
-  - Dynamics CRM 2015
-  - Dynamics CRM 2016
 ms.assetid: 3AEB8475-FCBE-4526-8000-CF06CED9586C
 author: kabala123
 ms.author: kabala